tbeck/sandbox/src/_events/aeppeltreow-tasting.md

   Join us on Saturday, September 28 from 2-4 PM for a free tasting of AEppelTreow products.

-  They will have samples of ciders, wines and spirits available!

   Plus enjoy $5 cocktail specials!
 image: /uploads/appleclass-1.jpg